kopernic-pl/nodeporter-dashboard/README.md

 This project was conceived as an experiment to leverage generative AI (GenAI) for real-world software development, while also solving a common pain point for home lab Kubernetes users:

-> **How can I access Kubernetes services from my laptop, without editing `/etc/hosts` or running my own DNS?**
+> **How can I remember Kubernetes services nodeports, without editing `/etc/hosts` or running my own DNS for ingress?**

-NodePorter provides a user-friendly, retro-styled dashboard that discovers and displays all your cluster services and node endpoints, making it easy to access NodePorts, monitor cluster health, and more—all with zero manual networking hacks.
+NodePorter provides a user-friendly, retro≥-styled dashboard that discovers and displays all your cluster services (and some nodes data), making it easy to remember and access NodePorts, and more—all with zero manual networking hacks.

 ---